Children of this age…

-- May be able to stand unaided and take a few steps
+- Can often stand unaided and take a few steps

 - Have good manual dexterity

-- Seem always to be tempted most by ‘forbidden’ things!
+- Seem to be tempted most by ‘forbidden’ things!

-...it helps physical development and confidence.
+Once babies learn to walk, the world literally opens up to them, and being able to explore is essential for their physical development and confidence.
 Is there a ‘soft play’ group near you where little ones can climb and bounce safely?
 Or a playground with baby swings?
-It’s good to go to activities such as these and it gives you a chance to meet up with other mums and dads.
-In some areas you’ll find music groups too.
+These activities will give you a chance to meet up with other mums and dads, too.

 Learning to socialise with other children is important for toddlers.
-Some already have this opportunity if they attend a nursery, or go to a childminder.
-But babies at home with their mum or dad (or grandparents) need to mix with other children too.
+Some will already have this opportunity if they attend a nursery, or go to a childminder.
+But babies who are at home with mum or dad (or their grandparents) need to mix with other children, too.

 Spending time with your baby

-Mums and dads are always busy, so it’s good to know there’s plenty of choice of organic ready-meals for your toddler in the HiPP Organic Growing Up range.
-You’ll be able to spend time with your little one rather than in the kitchen!
+Mums and dads are busy people, and once your baby is walking, things only seem to get busier!
+We're happy to help: there’s a wide choice of delicious, organic ready-meals to choose from in our HiPP Organic Growing Up range.
+Plus, it means you’ll be able to spend more time with your little one and less in the kitchen!

-Many babies still have a bedtime bottle at this age and now is a good time to stop the bottle and replace them with a beaker.
-Have you tried HiPP Organic Good Night Milk?
-Its satisfying blend of organic cereals with organic Follow-on milk make it the ideal complement to your little one’s bedtime routine - you can buy it direct from the HiPP online Shop.
+Many babies still have a bedtime bottle at this age, but it's a good idea to try replacing it with a beaker instead – it's far healthier for those new little teeth!
+If your baby is peckish by bedtime, you may want to try HiPP Organic Good Night Milk; its satisfying blend of organic cereals and organic follow-on milk are great for hungry bedtime tummies, and you can buy it direct from the HiPP online shop.

-This time, your baby will receive protections against measles, mumps and rubella, plus the third dose against pneumococcal infection.
+This time, your baby will get protection against measles, mumps and rubella, plus the third dose against pneumococcal infection.
 Find out more with the NHS vaccination planner.

 Looking after yourself

-If your toddler is still waking up in the night (many do at this age) you may find yourself suffering from sleep deprivation.
-Take a nap when you can and if it all gets a bit much, ask a friend or relative if they can look after the baby while you have a rest.
+If your toddler is still waking in the night (many do at this age) you may find yourself suffering from sleep deprivation.
+Take a nap when you can, and if it all gets a bit much, try asking a friend or relative if they can look after the baby while you have a rest.